massimo-nocentini/microkanrenpy/docs/source/primer.rst

     >>> run(fresh(lambda q: unify([[2, 3], 1, 2, 3], [q, 1] + q)))
     [[2, 3]]

-When two fresh vars are unified it is said that they *share*:
+When two fresh vars are unified it is said that they *share* or *co-refer*:

 .. doctest::